ng256/Tools/CopilotRemove/readme.md

 Package removal: Spawns hidden PowerShell processes with CreateProcessA to run Remove-AppxPackage and Remove-AppxProvisionedPackage.

-Input handling: Temporarily changes the console mode to read a single character without waiting for Enter.

 ## Disclaimer
 This utility modifies system settings and removes built‑in Windows components.
 Use it at your own risk.
 It is recommended to create a system restore point before running.
 The author is not responsible for any damage or data loss.